At the Stadium

 Our map above shows accessible entrance locations.
 Please use the entrance indicated on your match ticket.

-The stadium is fully accessible except Entrance X, which is unsuitable for spectators in a wheelchair or fans who have trouble climbing stairs.
-There is lift access to all accessible seating areas.
+The stadium is fully accessible.
+There is lift access to all accessible access seating areas.
 Please don't hesitate to speak to our volunteers onsite if you need help.

 Audio Descriptive Commentary

-Puskás Aréna has 24 accessible toilets near the accessible seating area, which are unisex across all floors.
-They are all in easy reach from the wheelchair and accessible seating areas, approximately 50-80m away.
-There are no low-level counters at the concessions at Puskás Aréna.
+Baku Olympic Stadium has accessible toilets, which are located across all floors.
+They are all in easy reach from the wheelchair and accessible seating areas.
+Most concessions at Baku Olympic Stadium also have low-level counters for easy access.